ydafalla/Data-Science-Projects/Major Leagues/Readme.md

 A linear regression model was built.
 The model predicts the scores of teams competing in a soccer game.
 For each score the Mean Absolute Error, Mean Squared Error and the Root Mean Squared Error was calculated.
 The linear regression is used for predicting of continuous values and not discrete values so it might be problematic if used to predict the scores which are considered discrete values.
-For this reason i decided to use two other models the random forest.
+For this reason i decided to use one other models the random forest.
 It may be more appropriately used for predicting categorical data.